A transient ischemic attack (TIA), also known as a ministroke, occurs when the blood supply to the brain temporarily stops.

 The same factors that lead to the temporary insufficiency of blood flow in a TIA can cause a stroke due to longer lasting blood flow reduction, which can lead to permanent brain damage.

 Conditions with similar symptoms

-The symptoms of a TIA can resemble those of other conditions, such as:
+The symptoms of a TIA can resemble those of other conditions,

 - multiple sclerosis

 - fainting due to low blood pressure

 Getting an accurate diagnosis can help a person access the right treatment to help lower the risk of a future stroke, even if the symptoms of the TIA have already passed.